portfoliodelapenapnu-prog/Macrobot/README.md

 # Macrobot
-Create for personal uses and my first ever repo in git please be gentle with it.
+Created for personal uses and my first ever repo in git please be gentle with it.

 # Personal MacroBot